-Students will participate in a discussion of the hot topic with engineering professors from each of the departments listed below.
-Afterwards, they will visit one of the departments featured in the hot topic panel.
+Students will participate in a discussion regarding the diverse nature of the engineering curricula and career opportunities with engineering professors from each of the departments listed below.
+Afterwards, they will have a chance to visit the departments featured on the panel.

-Featuring the following departments: Chemical Engineering, Industrial and Systems Engineering, Materials Science Engineering and Packaging Engineering
+Participating departments include: Chemical Engineering, Industrial and Systems Engineering, Materials Science Engineering, and Packaging Engineering

-The Admitted Student Day on March 1, 2019 will only be for women who have been accepted into the School of Engineering.
+The Admitted Student Day on February 28, 2020 will focus on women who have been accepted into the School of Engineering.
 This is a full day immersion for visiting students and will incorporate many components of a general Admitted Student Event.
+Learn more here.

 On this day you can also expect to meet faculty and students to discuss their experiences at Rutgers and observe firsthand the supportive community of female engineers that is unique to Rutgers.
-More in-depth than the other general Admitted Student Events, the program also includes lab demos, a faculty panel and a networking session with undergraduates.
+More in-depth than the other general Admitted Student Events, the program also includes lab demos, a class demo, and a networking session with universtiy partners.
 Attendees will have the chance to meet members of various engineering student organizations and hear from alumni who have been through it all.